Compare electricity-only energy deals

 What is the average cost of electricity per kWh?

 The actual cost of electricity per kWh for you will depend on how much the supplier is charging for your particular electricity tariff and where you live.
-If you're on a fixed deal, your unit rate will be set at a certain price which won't change for the duration of your contract.
+However, you can see the average unit rate and standing charge under the energy price cap here.

-Will switching electricity suppliers lead to an interruption in my supply?
+Will switching electricity supplier lead to an interruption in my supply?

 Your new electricity supplier will also contact your existing supplier to arrange the transfer to make sure there is no disruption to your service.